Motion: Dynamic Considerations

 Period Ratio

-The Period-Ratio is the ratio of the:
+The Period-Ratio is the:

 Ratio of the Period (duration) of the motion segment to the Period (duration) of the fundamental vibration of the following system.